 If you don’t first register with a doctor in France, you risk paying higher doctor fees; this guide explains what you need to register with a doctor in France, or médecin traitant.

-Every adult seeking medical attention must choose a primary doctor in France, or médecin traitant, or risk higher healthcare fees and being reimbursed at a lower rate.
+Every adult seeking medical attention must choose a primary doctor in France, or médecin traitant.
+Otherwise, you risk higher healthcare fees and lower reimbursements.

 Conditions for registering with a French doctor

-Since 2006, residents in France – except children aged 16 years and under – have been required by the French health system to choose a general practitioner (GP) or primary attending doctor in France (médecin traitant).
-Those who fail to abide by this rule are penalised with higher medical fees and little to no reimbursement for healthcare services from their French health insurance scheme.
+Residents in France – except children 16 and under – must, within the French healthcare system, choose a general practitioner (GP) or primary attending doctor in France (médecin traitant).
+Higher medical fees apply to those who don’t.
+In addition, little to no reimbursement for healthcare services from their French health insurance scheme.

-The law requiring patients to select a primary French doctor was intended to reduce costs and place the responsibility on your French doctor to:
+The law requiring patients to select a primary French doctor reduces costs and places the responsibility on your French doctor to:

 - draft a preventative and curative health plan (parcours de soin) for a patient’s treatment